Audition Information

 How many times does the choir perform per year?

-The choir generally performs three concerts per year: a fall concert (mid-November), Handel’s Messiah (mid-December), and a spring concert (mid to late-April).
+The choir generally performs two concerts per year: a fall concert (mid-November) and a spring concert (mid to late-April).

 What are the attendance expectations?